jyntran/aws-cert/notes/developer-associate.md

 - languages, same list as supported by Lambda
 - interceptors to add to code to trace incoming HTTP requests
 - client handlers to instrument AWS SDK clients to call other services

+Configuration
+- requires X-Ray SDK and X-Ray daemon
+- SDK to instrument application to send data
+  - annotations are simple key-value pairs indexed for use with filter expressions
+- ECS, run X-Ray daemon as its own Docker image alongside application

 ## Advanced API Gateway